wlad-aleksandrov/Playground/README.md

 * how to make sure that our service is concurrent (several users placing a bid at the same time)

 ## As to ensuring the concurrency there are two options:
-* Make our servie a singleton and wrap the PlaceBid functionality into lock
+* Make our service a singleton and wrap the PlaceBid functionality into lock
   * Pros: simple
   * Cons: not scalable when we have multiple services running, incl. behing an NLB
 * Implement a singleton Synchoronization Service